 Before joining UCI in 2001, Jay was on the faculty of the Geological Sciences Department at the University of Texas at Austin, where he helped launch the program in climate and the UT Environmental Science Institute .

 Jay and his team have been researching and communicating about water and climate change — in academics, in business, in government and to the general public — for over 25 years.
-He appeared as a featured expert in the water documentary Last Call at the Oasis, and he is a regular contributor to National Geographic Water Currents and to Huffington Post.
-Jay is a frequent speaker, and his research is often featured in the international news media, including the New York Times, the Los Angeles Times, The Economist, 60 Minutes, CNN/Fareed Zakaria GPS, network television news, National Public Radio, BBC Radio and others.
+He appeared as a featured expert in the water documentary Last Call at the Oasis and in CBS News 60 Minutes.
+Jay is a frequent speaker, an avid writer and a regular contributor to National Geographic Water Currents and to Huffington Post.
+His research is often featured in the international news media, including the New York Times, the Los Angeles Times, The Economist, CNN/Fareed Zakaria GPS and network television news.
+Jay is a regular guest on National Public Radio, BBC Radio and other public radio shows.

-He is currently working on his first book on groundwater depletion around the world.
+He is currently working on his first book on the disappearance of groundwater resources the world over.